 - Sovrin Trust Mark Policies—covers use of the Sovrin Trust Mark by stewards, agencies, and developers.

 Lastly, the SGFWG is currently developing a white paper, The Sovrin Web of Trust Model, that will serve as a comprehensive overview of the Sovrin Governance Framework V2 and the new decentralized trust model enabled by self-sovereign identity infrastructure.
-This white paper is expected to be published in late November—look for a separate announcement from the Sovrin Foundation.
+This white paper is expected to be published in January 2019—look for a separate announcement from the Sovrin Foundation.

 How To Comment During the Public Review Period

-The public review period will last from 1 November 2018 through 26 November 2018.
-During this period, you may click on the link for any of the SGF V2 documents listed above to go to a Google doc where you can add comments or make suggestions.
+You may click on the link for any of the documents listed above to go to a Google doc where you can add comments or make suggestions.
 Please be judicious when you post—hundreds of hours have gone into these documents, and all comments or suggestions will be reviewed by SGFWG members, so we appreciate thoughtful and deliberate contributions.

 Please note that the Sovrin Foundation is a non-profit public trust organization, so any contributions become part of the Sovrin public trust.
 We are happy to provide acknowledgement of valuable contributions.